pewpewlive/ppl-docs/docs/Guides/Lua/intermediate.md

 https://github.com/jyaif/ppl-utils &lt;--- This link right here will take you to the files you need to make your level!
 Scroll down to **Getting Started** and follow the directions!

-https://pewpewlive.github.io/ppl-utils/ &lt;--- This link right here is the PewPew Live API.
+[/docs/APIs/PewPew/](/docs/APIs/PewPew) &lt;--- This link right here is the PewPew Live API.
 That means, many important functions and items that are needed to make your level are found on this site!

 **Also, make sure you have a text editor to make your code in!
-If you need help with this, go to the discord and ask about it in #technical-discuss!**
+If you need help with this, go to the Discord server and ask about it in #pewpew-technical-discussion!**

 ## PewPew Live API - functions